Heat Press Ed. 101

 Creating a Distressed look with a Vinyl Cutter

-How much do you incorporate fashion in to your vinyl cutter business?
-I covered in an earlier post some materials that can ad some flair to your apparel.
+How much do you incorporate fashion into your vinyl cutter business?
+I covered in an earlier post some materials that can add some flair to your apparel.
 Another way to make your good more fashionable is to use the latest decorating trends.
 I’ve identified the Distressed look as a trend that has been around for a little while but is still very popular.

 It may seem like the distressed look would be difficult but it’s really not when you use the right tools.
 I sourced two fonts that will make creating the artwork the easy part for a change!
 The best to use are Destroy and Gesso.
 I’ve selected these two because of the ease of weeding.
 There are plenty of distressed fonts available but not all will allow you to weed rather quickly.